Maple Glazed Banana Bread

 I threw out a few banana bread options to friends, and maple glazed took the lead.
 It’s no wonder why — what a perfect way to bring a favorite fall flavor (hello, maple walnut bundt cake!) into a crowd-pleasing staple.

-In addition to this pH change, the texture (obviously) and flavor of a banana changes from green to yellow to spotted.
+In addition to this pH change, the texture (obviously) and flavor of a banana change from green to yellow to spotted.
 As a banana ripens, starch converts to sugar, making the banana softer and sweeter.

 The banana bread itself is pretty simple, but extra moist thanks to four whole bananas.
 And cinnamon — lots of cinnamon.
-It’s a really simple dump and mix style recipe.
+It’s a really simple dump-and-mix style recipe.

 The glaze cracks pretty easily, so this might not win any “most beautiful bread” awards, but that’s okay, because we’re all about the TASTE, right?